-For every person described as an overthinker, there are probably nine people that can be described as underthinkers.
+For every person described as an overthinker, there are probably nine people that can be characterized as underthinkers.

-As overthinkers run towards new and innovative ways of solving problems through critical analysis, underthinkers shun deep thinking as being impractical, elitist, and snobbish.
+Overthinkers run towards new and innovative ways of solving problems through critical analysis, and underthinkers shun deep thinking as impractical, elitist, and snobbish.

 Perhaps there is a fine line between overthinking and extreme concentration.

-Are Elon Musk, Bill Gates, and Mark Zuckerberg overthinkers or individuals who are extremely focused on the task at hand?
+Are Elon Musk, Bill Gates, and Mark Zuckerberg overthinkers or individuals who are highly focused on the task at hand?

-I will always measure such questions by final outcomes and results.
+I will always measure such questions by outcomes and results.